Corazon Aquino: Accession as president

 On February 22, 1986, disgruntled and reformist military officers led by Defense Minister Juan Ponce Enrile and General Fidel V. Ramos surprised the nation and the international community by the announcement of their defection from the Marcos government, citing a strong belief that Aquino was the real winner in the contested presidential election.
 Enrile, Ramos, and the rebel soldiers then set up operations in Camp Aguinaldo, the headquarters of the Armed Forces of the Philippines, and Camp Crame, the headquarters of the Philippine Constabulary, across Epifanio de los Santos Avenue (EDSA).
 Cardinal Sin appealed to the public in a broadcast over Church-run Radyo Veritas, and millions of Filipinos gathered to the part of Epifanio De Los Santos Avenue between the two camps to give their support and prayers to the rebels.
 At that time, Aquino was meditating in a Carmelite convent in Cebu.
-Upon learning of the defection, Aquino and Cardinal Sin appeared on Radyo Vertias to rally behind Enrile and Ramos.
+Upon learning of the defection, Aquino and Cardinal Sin appeared on Radyo Veritas to rally behind Enrile and Ramos.
 Aquino then flew back to Manila to prepare for the takeover of the government.

-Aquino was sworn in as the eleventh president of the Philippines on February 15, 1986.
+Aquino was sworn in as the eleventh president of the Philippines on February 25, 1986.
 An hour after Aquino's inauguration, Marcos held his own inauguration ceremony at the Malacañang Palace.
-Later that same day, Ferdinand E. Marcos fled the Philippines to Hawaii.
+Later that same day, Ferdinand E. Marcos fled from the Philippines to Hawaii.

-Presidency
+Presidency (1986–1992)

 Corazon Aquino's accession to the presidency marked the end of authoritarian rule in the Philippines.
 Aquino is the first female president of the Philippines and is still the only president of the Philippines to have never held any prior political position.
 Aquino is regarded as the first female president in Asia.